How to Fix Timer knob broken on Frigidaire FFRE4120SW (Electric)

 How Much Does This Repair Cost?

-Replacing a broken timer knob on the Frigidaire FFRE4120SW yourself typically costs between $10–$30 for the replacement part.
-A professional service call for this repair can run $150–$300 once labor and fees are included.
+Replacing a broken timer knob on the Frigidaire FFRE4120SW yourself usually costs between $10–$30 for the replacement part.
+If you decide to go the professional route, a service call for this repair can range from $150–$300 when you factor in labor and fees.
 Tackling this as a DIY repair can save you well over $100 while keeping your appliance running smoothly.

 Frequently Asked Questions